Real Estate Witch

 Is HomeLight a legitimate company?

 Yes.
-HomeLight is a legitimate real estate company founded in 2012 and based in San Francisco, CA. The company is accredited by the Better Business Bureau with a B rating (as of August 5, 2022).
+HomeLight is a legitimate real estate company.
+It was founded in 2012 and is based in San Francisco, California.
+The company has an A+ rating from the Better Business Bureau, though it isn't accredited.

 Why should you trust us?